MisterPea/s3-ui/README.md

 * `$ cd backend` `nodemon server` or `node server`

 _**Running via docker compose:**_
-From the project, root level in you cli:
+From the project, root level in your cli:
-To start: `docker-compose up`
+* To start: `docker-compose up`
-To stop and remove all docker images: `docker-compose down && docker rmi $(docker images -q)`
+* To stop and remove all docker images: `docker-compose down && docker rmi $(docker images -q)`

 #### localStack CLI integration: